 Taking any or all of these classes will help you become a better woodworker.

-(1/25/2012) We've just made a major upgrade in the hand tools at the School.
+Note: In 2012 we made an major upgrade in the hand tools at the School.
 A combination of a gifts of old hand tools and purchases of new tools means that each workbench now has a full complement of jack planes, fore planes, carcass saws, mortice chisels, mallets, marking gauges and hold downs!
 We've expanded the range of teaching tools to include floats, plow planes and a range of hand saws.
 Get to experience the full range of traditional hand tools.

 Handtool Woodworking with Jim Tolpin & Faculty